RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 On first boot into CP/M, mount the `sys.cpm` system drive and the new working drive.
 It can then be useful to copy some CP/M commands onto the working drive using `PIP.COM`, then the `sys.cpm` system drive does not need to be mounted on further boots.
 Generally `XMODEM.COM` is all that is necessary to upload work in progress, as the CP/M CCP has `DIR`, `REN`, `ERA`, `TYPE`, and `EXIT` commands built in.

 Then, on each subsequent boot-up of CP/M only mounting the working drive in drive `A:` is necessary.
 After compiling a new project with z88dk, the work-in-progress application `*.COM` file can be uploaded to the RC2014 using `XMODEM` and then tested.
 If the work-in-progress crashes CP/M, or needs further work, then repeat the process as needed without danger of trashing any other unmounted drives.
+An example `picocom` command line is provided below, although many other `XMODEM` tools are available.

+`picocom -b 115200 -f h --stopbits 2 --send-cmd "sz -vv --xmodem" --receive-cmd "rz -vv -E --xmodem" /dev/ttyUSB0`

 Of course other development workflows are possible, as is simply mounting the [ZORK](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/ZORK.CPM.zip) games drive and playing an adventure game.